PUBBLIC0/AlfredOne/README.md

 This prototype was realised for the Videogame Design and Programming course, jointly with the Università Statale di Milano and Politecnico di Milano.
+In case you experience problems or errors with the Mac version I suggest this guide: https://youtu.be/sWSySXfR17c

 AlfredOne is a game that can be played in Singol Player mode or in Co-op mode.
 (For more fun it is strongly suggested to play the Co-op mode).